What No One Tells You About Working From Home

 The way I’ve managed this issue is by forcing myself to go to the gym three to six times a week.
 I do this to stay alive.

-When I had a talk with my doctor (your experience can and will vary) about the best way to not die while working at a desk job, he told me the key was change.
+When I had a talk with my doctor (your experience can and will vary) about the best way to not die while working at a desk job, he told me the key was changed.

 Sitting, standing, walking, and all of the above have their place in your workday.
 You’re a hunter-gatherer, you’re not designed to stay in one place the entire day.